jdtang13/Normanate/README.md

     grunt test --force

 to run the linter and all of our mocha tests.
 The linter will yell at us, so the force is needed to keep going.

+Anytime you pull from the github repository, you'll probably have to run

+    $ npm install
+    $ bower install

+again to update dependencies.